-Experiences & Dining segment revenue increased by \$54 million during the three months ended June 30, 2021, when compared to the same period in 2020, while revenue decreased by \$2 million during the six months ended June 30, 2021, when compared to the same period in 2020.
-Since the first quarter of 2020, this segment's revenue has been negatively and materially impacted by a significant reduction in consumer demand due to the COVID-19 pandemic, which has reduced consumer willingness to research, purchase, and consume travel and leisure activities.
-This negative impact has also been driven by a wide variety of government-instituted actions and restrictions around the globe aimed at limiting the spread of the virus, all of which have impacted consumer access to experience offerings and restaurants.
-For example, during the first quarter of 2021, restaurants in most European countries in which our Dining business operates were ordered to remain closed.
-However, during the three months ended June 30, 2021, our Experiences & Dining segment's financial results significantly improved as a result of the growing consumer travel demand recovery driven by vaccine progress and various government restrictions being gradually lifted during the second quarter of 2021, which is discussed further under "Business Trends" above.
+Experiences & Dining segment revenue increased by \$61 million and \$59 million during the three and nine months ended September 30, 2021, respectively, when compared to the same periods in 2020.
+Since the first quarter of 2020, this segment's revenue has been negatively and materially impacted at varying levels by a significant reduction in consumer demand due to the COVID-19 pandemic, which has reduced consumer willingness to research, purchase, and consume travel and leisure activities.
+See "Business Trends" above for further discussion.

+However, during the second and third quarters of 2021, our Experiences & Dining segment's financial results significantly improved as a result of the growing consumer travel demand recovery driven by vaccine progress and various government restrictions being gradually lifted during the same time period, which is discussed further under "Business Trends" above.

-Experiences & Dining segment Adjusted EBITDA increased \$26 million during the three months ended June 30, 2021, when compared to the same period in 2020, primarily due to an increase in revenue as noted above, partially offset by an increase in direct selling and marketing expenses related to SEM and other online paid traffic acquisition costs in response to increased consumer demand of experiences, tours, and restaurants due to the growing consumer travel demand recovery.
-Experiences & Dining segment Adjusted EBITDA increased \$22 million during the six months ended June 30, 2021, when compared to the same period in 2020, primarily due to a reduction in personnel costs as a result of workforce reductions related to our cost-reduction measures during 2020 in response to COVID-19, and, to a lesser extent, lower television advertising costs, office lease costs, and bad debt expense, partially offset by increased selling and marketing expenses related to SEM in response to increased consumer demand of experiences, tours and restaurants as part of the growing consumer travel demand recovery.
+Experiences & Dining segment Adjusted EBITDA increased \$9 million during the three months ended September 30, 2021, when compared to the same period in 2020, primarily due to an increase in revenue as noted above, partially offset by an increase in direct selling and marketing expenses related to SEM and other online paid traffic acquisition costs in response to increased consumer demand for experiences, tours, and restaurants due to the growing consumer travel demand recovery, and, to a lesser extent, an increase in personnel and overhead costs to help support business growth during the growing travel demand recovery.
+Experiences & Dining segment Adjusted EBITDA increased \$30 million during the nine months ended September 30, 2021, when compared to the same period in 2020, primarily due to an increase in revenue as noted above, a reduction in personnel costs as a result of workforce reductions related to our cost-reduction measures during 2020 in response to COVID-19, and, to a lesser extent, lower television advertising costs, office lease costs, and bad debt expense, partially offset by increased selling and marketing expenses related to SEM in response to increased consumer demand for experiences, tours and restaurants as part of the growing consumer travel demand recovery and, to a lesser extent, an increase in personnel and overhead costs to help support business growth during the growing travel demand recovery.